We won't just stumble into a warless future today or tomorrow any more than we did so in the past.

 Yet, consider that there are people who believe that, if motivated by sufficient resolve, we can do it.
-Work by visionaries like Elon Musk and the NASA Mars One project is already under way.
-(Wall 2017; Mars One 2017; NASA 2017; Space X 2017) And we know it lies within demonstrated human capacities: what sort of vision and organization would have been required to build the Giza or Cholula pyramids, or to convince the British to abandon the riches of India to the Indian people?
+Work by entrepeneur Elon Musk and the NASA Mars One project are already under way.
+(Wall 2017; Mars One 2017; NASA 2017; Space X 2017) And we know accomplishing great, difficult things lies within demonstrated human capacities: what sort of vision and organization would have been required to build the Giza or Cholula pyramids, or to convince the British to restore the riches of India to the Indian people?
 Like those who promote a Moon or Mars colony or any other massive and complex project throughout history, it will be essential to realize that coordination of all aspects of an ending war project is not an option, it is a necessity condition of success.

 Given the astounding human capacity to make social and individual change—masterfully described by neuroendocrinologist Robert Sapolsky in his book Behave (2017)--humans could render war as obsolete as cannibalism and foot-binding.
 Were we to see the emergence of a sufficiently powerful coalition of peace-seeking visionaries who could coordinate the works and efforts encompassed by all nine AFWW cornerstones, there is good reason to believe that even ending war is not any more beyond our reach than is colonizing Mars.